achsanalfitra/Productivity-App/outline.md

         - Project: The biggest type of work.
 It should be unique.
 (Example: getting into university, renovating a house)
         - Job: The average work that can be done.
 Doesn't have to be unique.
 (Example: writing emails, writing tasks, studying)
         - Task: Simplest type of work.
 This is the activity in details.
 (Example: open application, close window, read books)
+        - Multilevel Task: Projects, Jobs, and Tasks all go into this.
+Level 1 task should be higher level, level 2 task should be a level lower, and so forth.
         - Hierarchy: The
         - Routine:
         - Urgency: